• Skip to primary navigation

 • Fall: Stiff Goldenrod, New England Aster, Sneezeweed, Aromatic Aster

 Planting some of these native species as companions with milkweed species can transform your land into a Monarch haven.
-An added bonus is that this plant diversity will attract a wide array of other pollinators to your natural area, making it more ecologically valuable.
+A bonus is that plant diversity will attract an array of pollinators to your restoration, making it more ecologically valuable.

-Show your love for the monarch – this conservation icon – by providing food, fuel and cover.
+Show your love for the monarch – a conservation icon – by providing food, fuel and cover.
 Your actions will ensure the strong presence of Minnesota’s official state butterfly.

-We can’t wait to see you in May at our first 2022 plant sale!
+We can’t wait to see you in May at our first plant sale of the year!
 Then get ready, our beloved Monarch populations will follow suit shortly after!

 Previous Post: « Site Preparation: Setting Your Restoration Up for Success